+Item 1.
+Text of the Proposed Rule Change

+(a) Cboe Exchange, Inc. (the "Exchange" or "Cboe Options") proposes to amend the position and exercise limits for options that overlie the S&P 500 Equal Weight Index (based on both the full value and one-tenth the value of the index) ("SPEQF options" and "SPEQX options," respectively) and the S&P 500 ESG Index to S&P 500 Scored & Screened Index ("SPESG options").
+The text of the proposed rule change is provided in Exhibit 5.

+- (b) Not applicable. - (c) Not applicable.

 Item 2.
-Procedures of the Self-Regulatory Organization - (a) The Exchange's President (or designee) pursuant to delegated authority approved the proposed rule change on March 14, 2025. - (b) Please refer questions and comments on the proposed rule change to Pat Sexton, Executive Vice President, General Counsel, and Corporate Secretary, (312) 786-7467, or Laura G. Dickman, (312) 786-7572, Cboe Exchange, Inc., 433 West Van Buren Street, Chicago, Illinois 60607.
-Item 3.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change (a) Purpose The purpose of this proposed rule change is to amend the position and exercise limits for SPEQF options and SPEQX options.
+Procedures of the Self-Regulatory Organization

+(a) The Exchange's President (or designee) pursuant to delegated authority approved the proposed rule change on March 14, 2025.

+(b) Please refer questions and comments on the proposed rule change to Pat Sexton, Executive Vice President, General Counsel, and Corporate Secretary, (312) 786-7467, or Laura G. Dickman, (312) 786-7572, Cboe Exchange, Inc., 433 West Van Buren Street, Chicago, Illinois 60607.

+Item 3.Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

+(a) Purpose

+The purpose of this proposed rule change is to amend the position and exercise limits for SPEQF options, SPEQX options, and SPESG options.
 Pursuant to Rule 8.31(a), the current position limit for each of these three options is 25,000 contracts.
-Pursuant to Rule 8.42(b), the exercise limit for each of these options is equivalent to its position limit and thus is also 25,000 contracts.
-With respect to flexible exchange options ("FLEX options"), Rule 8.35(a)(2) provides that the position limits for FLEX SPEQF and SPEQX options are 200,000 contracts, and Rule 8.42(g) provides that the exercise limits are also 200,000 contracts.
-The proposed rule change amends Rules 8.31(a) and 8.35(b) to eliminate the position and exercise limits for each of SPEQF and SPEQX options (including FLEX options).
+Pursuant to Rule 8.42(b), the exercise limit for each of these options is equivalent to its position limit, and thus is also 25,000 contracts.
+With respect to flexible exchange options ("FLEX options"), Rule 8.35(a)(2) provides that the position limits for FLEX SPEQF, SPEQX, and SPESG options are 200,000 contracts, and Rule 8.42(g) provides that the exercise limits are also 200,000 contracts.

+The proposed rule change amends Rules 8.31(a) and 8.35(b) to eliminate the position and exercise limits for each of SPEQF, SPEQX, and SPESG options (including FLEX options).
 This would also eliminate the exercise limits for these options pursuant to Rule 8.42(b) and (g).
-There are currently no position or exercise limits for many other broadbased index options (including FLEX), including SPX and XSP options.
-The underlying index of SPX and XSP options (the S&P 500 Index) is comprised of the same components as SPEQF and SPEQX options.
-In addition, the Exchange notes that other S&P 500 Indexrelated options (e.g., S&P 500 Dividend Index) have no position or exercise limits.
-FLEX SPEQF and SPEQX options will be subject to the same reporting requirements triggered for other FLEX options traded on the Exchange.2 Given the relationship between the S&P 500 Equal Weight Index and the S&P 500 Index, the Exchange understands that market Positions (and exercises) are further limited to 15,000 near-term contracts.
-See Rule 8.31(a).
-2 See Rule 8.35(b).
+There are currently no position or exercise limits for many other broad-based index options (including FLEX), including SPX and XSP options.
+The underlying index of SPX and XSP options (the S&P 500 Index) is comprised of the same components as SPEQF and SPEQX options and, each constituent of the S&P 500 Scored and Screened Index is a constituent of the S&P 500 Index.
+In addition, the Exchange notes that other S&P 500 Index-related options (e.g., S&P 500 Dividend Index) have no position or exercise limits.
+FLEX SPEQF, SPEQX, and SPESG options will be subject to the same reporting requirements triggered for other FLEX options traded on the Exchange.1 Given the relationship between the S&P 500 Equal Weight Index, the S&P 500 Scored and Screened Index, and the S&P 500 Index, the Exchange understands that market participants' investment and hedging strategies may consist of options overlying any or all of these options.
+As a result, the Exchange believes it is appropriate for these options to all be subject to the same position and exercise limits to provide them with the ability to execute these strategies with sufficient flexibility and in a consistent manner.

+See Rule 8.35(b).